 Get professional help from an online addiction and mental health counselor from BetterHelp.

 Start receiving support via phone, video, or live-chat.

 Paid Advertising.
 We may receive advertising fees if you follow links to the BetterHelp site.

 There is a fine line between addiction and abuse.
 Abuse starts when the person starts taking Demerol in ways not prescribed by a doctor.
 Some people start taking the drug under the supervision of a doctor, but later start to take more of the drug than prescribed.
 Most people get Demerol from friends or family members who have a prescription.

 Outside of the physical signs associated with Demerol addiction, there are many other behavioral signs that heavily indicate there is a problem.

 Some of the tell-tale signs of Demerol addiction are:

-Addiction marks the point when the person is taking the drug on a daily basis and becomes psychologically and physically dependent on the drug.
+Addiction marks the point when the person is taking the drug on a frequent basis and becomes psychologically and physically dependent on the drug.
 At this point, the addicted person feels they are physically and emotionally incapable of functioning without the drug.